Skip Navigation

 Eat

-In first place, and despite popular belief, we should take into consideration that paella is not originally from Barcelona, but rather from the Valencia region.
+In the first place, and despite popular belief, you should take into consideration that paella is not originally from Barcelona, but rather from the Valencia region.

 Barcelona has a wide range of choices: from the finest and most expensive restaurants, passing through a middle point, to the cheapest ones.
 Eating out could be quite expensive in the city centre, but if you have the time to wander around you can find very decent places for a very decent price, either in the city centre or in the outskirts.